Pupil Premium

 How is Pupil Premium used to support pupils at Alma Park?

-- Literacy/Numeracy interventions such as Better Reading Partnership/Numbers Counts
+• Literacy/Numeracy interventions such as Better Reading Partnership and Numbers Counts

-These are just some of the ways the funding is used at Alma Park and if you would like more information please do ask us!
+These are just a few examples of the way Pupil Premium is used at Alma Park.
+If you would like more information, please ask us!